 - RMB Products determined the manufacturing methodology to assure uniform wall thickness throughout the interior of the host structure.
 The complex shape varied in diameter, included multiple outlets, and contained an internal component that transversed the interior of the caisson with four interlocking steel rectangular ribs.

 - RMB Products and Shell collaborated to select high-density polyethylene (HDPE) for the lining material.
 Shell requested the addition of an antimicrobial element, requiring RMB Products to test modified batches of material until it achieved design requirements without affecting established mechanical properties.

 Cost reduction.
 RMB Products satisfied Shell’s budget requirements.
 The rotational lining technology reduced manufacturing costs on the caisson portion of the Mars B project.
 Meeting or exceeding all other project requirements in addition to generating cost savings proved to be a winning combination for Shell.
 As Mars B moves ahead, the use of corrosion-resistant HDPE will increase operational life, reducing maintenance costs and long-term capital expense for Shell.

 Customer satisfaction.
 The overall project went smoothly due to the ongoing successful collaboration of Shell and RMB Products.
-Shell engineers were highly satisfied with the value the alternative manufacturing materials and technologies provided for the project.
+Shell engineers were highly satisfied with the value of the alternative manufacturing materials and technologies provided for the project.
 Going forward, Shell has an additional arsenal of manufacturing options—with demonstrated advantages—that it can consider for future projects.

 Partnering with United Pipeline

 The Mars B project also utilized numerous long, straight sections of pipe with no complex geometry.
 For internal corrosion protection in these sections, Shell contracted with United Pipeline to install its HDPE Tite Liner® product.
-Tite Liner® is pulled through long pipe sections that are straight or contain gradual bends, and fits tightly against the inside of the host pipe.
+Tite Liner® is pulled through long pipe sections that are straight or contain gradual bends and fit tightly against the inside of the host pipe.
 Rotational lining and Tite Liner® work well as complementary technologies in many HDPE projects.
 RMB Products and United Pipeline have partnered on such projects for more than 20 years.
 For more information about Tite Liner®, visit unitedpipeline.com.